 - engaging staff and learners in purposeful motivation

 - a growth mind set which builds a sense of achievement and self efficacy

 - developing a supportive environment for independent thinkers.

 Dr Ian Weinberg

-Inscape Education Group challenges you to match its commitment of R300 000 to train 10 or mentor a cluster of 5 under-resourced schools for a year.
+Inscape Education Group challenges you to match its commitment of R300 000 to train and support 3 clusters of under-resourced schools.